A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

 How Do We Test For Speech Sound Disorders?

-If you’re concerned your child has a speech sound disorder, the first thing you should do is take them to a speech therapist.
+If you’re concerned your child has a speech sound disorder because they are showing some of these red flags, the first thing you should do is take them to a speech therapist.

 Your child’s speech therapist will test for a speech sound disorder during their comprehensive evaluation in order to fully understand your child’s needs.